-If this is your first foray into social media since starting your business, keep reading if you want to learn to work social media to boost your salary!
+If this is your first foray into social media since starting your business, keep reading to learn how to effectively use social media to boost your salary!

 Create original content

 Special promotions are a great way to grow your potential client list!
 Especially since the new year has just passed, a lot of people may be looking for a professional organizer to follow through on their new year’s resolutions.
-The best way to engage your audience and let them know about you is to give a discount or some other limited time offer to loyal followers.
-Whatever you offer doesn’t have to be so exorbitant that it imbalances your budget.
+The best way to engage your audience and raise brand awareness is to give a discount or some other limited time offer to loyal followers.
+Your offer doesn’t have to be so exorbitant that it ruins your budget!
 Many clients would like a free consultation or product that lines up with your services.
 Incentivizing clicks, likes, and shares will grow brand awareness and your business!

 Facebook and Google ads

-You have to spend money to make money.
-Promote your special offers by paying for advertisements that will show up when potential clients are casually browsing the web.
+You have to spend money to make money!
+Promote your special offers by paying for ads to show up when internet users casually browsing the web.
 Unless people are actively searching for professional organizers, chances are they would never be exposed to your services.
-Make sure that your ads are targeted—you don’t want to spend money on ads that are too general that they don’t captivate your audiences.
-Keep your audiences interests in mind and tell them how you can benefit them.
+Make sure that your ads are targeted—you don’t want to spend money on ads that are too general that they don’t captivate your audience.
+Keep your audience interests in mind and tell them how they can benefit you.

 Respond quickly and professionally

-Make sure that you respond to all inquiries in the same manner as you would through the phone or your website.
-While social media is a place for more casual posts than your personal website, you have to make sure that you are still operating professionally.
+Make sure that you respond to all inquiries in the same professional manner as you would through your other forms of contact.
+Yes, social media is a place for more casual posts than your business website.
+But you have to make sure that you are still operating professionally!
 Proofread your responses and make sure you are courteous, clear, and concise.
 Don’t just coldly redirect them to your website.
 You should be friendly and respond to their inquiries in full.
 Just don’t overstep your boundaries and become too chummy.
 Keep things personable not personal!

 If you have a presence on Twitter, you’re already halfway there.
 Search up hashtags relevant to your business and try to incorporate them if they make sense.
-Don’t make the mistake of co-opting serious hashtags and trying to cram it into your tweets—users will see through it and you may end up risking your professional reputation.
-Don’t try to create every word into a hashtag in a single tweet.
-You still want to keep your tweets legible and professional.
+Don’t make the mistake of co-opting serious hashtags and trying to cram it into your tweets—users will see through it and you may end up risking your professional reputation!
+And don’t try to create every word into a hashtag in a single tweet… You still want to keep your tweets legible and professional.

-If your clients are satisfied with your service, encourage them to leave your business positive feedback and public reviews.
-When they do put in the time and effort to do this, make sure that you engage with them!
+If your clients are satisfied with your service, encourage them to leave a public review.
+When they put in the time and effort to do this, make sure that you engage with them!
 Social media is about interaction after all.
-You should also be diligent in responding to their posts on your walls and reviews to solve any and qualms and thank them for reaching out.
-By leaving your responses public, potential clients can see just how you value your customers and also take it into consideration when researching your business.
+You should also be diligent in responding to their posts and reviews to solve any qualms and thank them for reaching out.
+By leaving your responses public, potential clients can see just how much you value your customers and take it into consideration when considering your services.